znorden17/csci-476-594-spring2021-private/final/README.md

 I ruled out CBC because it's block chaining, so if it does get corrupted in between encrypting and decrypting, you could lose a great deal of information.
 GCM is slower than CTR (even though they're virtually the same) but it GCM has authentication, which we don't want.
 RSA is asymmetric so while it's probably pretty secure, the information is being accessed on a daily basis (or more often).
 Since RSA is pretty darn slow, we cannot pick it.
 I decided not to go with CTR because while it does lack authentication and is fast and secure, there isn't any padding and you always use the same key/iv.
 I figure using the same key/iv for everything isn't a great plan.

 Which is why, I decided to go with 256-Hash because it's fast and resistent to many different types of attacks.
 It's also used as a common password authentication encryption.
 I figure if it works for that, I don't see why it wouldn't work well for encrypting data like this.
 It's also a very fast and reliable way of encryption.
+However this also seems a little like overkill.
+If this is deemed as overkill, then my second choice will absolutely be CTR because it meets the most requirements after the SHA-2.

 Resources: